uwdata/visualization-curriculum/README.md

 1. [Install Altair and a notebook environment](https://altair-viz.github.io/getting_started/installation.html).
 The most recent versions of these notebooks use _Altair version 6_.
 2. Download the notebooks from the [releases page](https://github.com/uwdata/visualization-curriculum/releases).
 Typically you will want to use the most recent release.
 3. Open the notebooks in your local notebook environment.
 For example, if you have JupyterLab installed (v1.0 or higher is required), run `jupyter lab` within the directory containing the notebooks.
+With [uv](https://docs.astral.sh/uv/guides/install-python/), you can run `uv run jupyter lab` (it automatically installs the dependencies).

 Depending on your programming environment (and whether or not you have a live internet connection), you may want to specify a particular [renderer](https://altair-viz.github.io/user_guide/display_frontends.html) for Altair.